 Who am I?

 I’m a GenX netizen who has watched the Internet grow from the ground up.
-I’m a bioinformatician and computational biologist in my day job.
+I’m a bioinformatician in my day job.
 Outside work I have an ever-changing panoply of hobbies and interests, some of which may appear at various times on this blog.
-They have included Irish music, fountain pens, and fiber arts, but are subject to change on a whim.
+They include Irish music, English handbells, fountain pens, and fiber arts, but are subject to change on a whim.